JSSaini/Pipeline_For_Lake_Cadagno_Eukaryotic_Metagenomics/README.md

 # *Near-complete genome of Chlorella-like microbial eukaryote reveals its potential for carbon, sulphur and nitrogen metabolism in high alpine Meromictic Lake Cadagno*
 Publication under review (Saini et al. ISMEJ 2022)
-##   Microbial Eukaryotes Metagenomics Pipeline
-![Screenshot](Microbial_Eukaryote_M_Github.png)
 ### Introduction
 Meromictic Lake Cadagno is situated at 1921 m within Swiss Alps.
 Lake Cadagno is permanently stratisfied into three zones called 1) mixolimnion (upper oxic), 2) monimolimnion (lower anoxic), and 3) in between oxic-anoxic interface called chemocline which harbours a persistent microbial bloom.
 This study focussed on eukaryotic microbes, and investigated the microbial bloom using Shotgun DNA metagenomics (Illumina HighSeq 4000).
-Following steps (1-13) were performed to get the near complete genome of Chlorella-like microbial eukaryote.
+Following pipeline was used to obtain near complete genome of Chlorella-like microbial eukaryote from metagenommics dataset.

+##   Microbial Eukaryotes Metagenomics Pipeline
+![Screenshot](Microbial_Eukaryote_M_Github.png)

 #### 1-3 Sample collection, Pre-processing, and assembly of raw reads
 For metagenomics sequencing, 20L lake water was collected from the chemocline (oxic-anoxic boundry; 13-15.5 m) of Lake Cadagno.
 The biomass was captured on 0.2μm filters, and after DNA extractions samples were sent for Shotgun sequencing.
-The following steps were performed to obtain the near-complete genome of Chlorella-like microbial eukaryote.

 #### 4-5 Pre-processing, and assembly of raw reads
 > Required tools with installation links: Anvio: https://anvio.org/install/  | BBtools https://jgi.doe.gov/data-and-tools/software-tools/bbtools/ | Spades https://github.com/ablab/spades